 Trial Preparation and Execution

-Some federal cases cannot be resolved through negotiation and must go to trial.
-A well-prepared defense requires:
+Some federal criminal cases cannot be resolved through negotiation and must go to trial.
+Our trial attorneys bring extensive courtroom experience from federal cases throughout Texas’s four federal districts.
+A well-prepared defense requires the following:

 - Jury selection strategies to ensure a fair and impartial panel